-2.3 Inspection of Facilities
+2.4 Inspection of Facilities

 The above sections mentioned maintenance and frequency for each action.
-When an inspection of the facilities is performed, the form found in appendix C, shall be filled out and included in this report for record keeping.
+When an inspection of the facilities is performed, the form found in Appendix C, shall be filled out and included in this report for record keeping.
 It is recommended that owner walks around the facility areas yearly to check conditions and make sure no major concerns are occurring.
 If they see something of concern, they should reach out to a licensed professional for a deeper inspection of the issues and guidance on repairs required.

-2.4 Repairs to Facilities
+2.5 Repairs to Facilities

-Some of the regular maintenance items can be done by the owner, however in the event larger repairs are needed the owner shall seek out a qualified contractor.
-Such items that may require a contractor to preform are:
+Many maintenance items can be done by the owner, however if larger repairs are needed the owner shall seek out a qualified contractor.
+Items that may require a contractor to perform are:

-- Removal of sediment build up. - Repairs to the concrete outlet structure, spillway, or outlet pipe. - Major erosional channels occurring on the sides slopes of the basin.
+- Removal of sediment build up. - If there is undeveloped land, in proximity of the basin, sediment may be placed there with proper erosion control measure and seeding shall occur. - If the surrounding area is fully developed, then sediment shall be hauled off site to a proper disposal location. - Repairs to the concrete outlet structure, spillway, or outlet pipe. - Major erosional channels occurring on the sides slopes of the basin.